grantnielson/Rangers_Survey_2024/README.md

 It wouldn't let me upload pitch_data.csv, so if you run my code you'll have to download it yourself.
 Team and player data are here.

 Side Note:
-There are some inconsistencies in the give 'pitch_data.csv'.
+There are some inconsistencies in the given 'pitch_data.csv'.
 For example, if you query:
 SELECT *
 FROM pitch_data
 WHERE game_pk = 670284